 - 4. Each gap, speed bump, intersection, dead end, ramp, obstacle, and seesaw can only be scored once per intended direction through the course.
 Points are not awarded for subsequent attempts through the course. - 5.
 The referees will not count any hazards in the evacuation zone towards additional points. - 6.
 Successful victim rescue (SVR): Robots are awarded multipliers for successfully rescuing victims.
 A successful victim rescue occurs when the victim is entirely moved into the designated evacuation point, and no part of the robot can be in contact with the victim.
 When the referee determines there has been a successful victim rescue, the referee will remove the victim from the evacuation point to allow more victims to be evacuated.
 The multipliers are allocated as such: - a.
-Level one evacuation point: - (SLVR) = × 1.2 per successful rescue of a living victim. - (SDVR) = × 1.2 per successful rescue of the dead victim if both living victims have already been successfully evacuated. - b.
+Level one evacuation point: - (SLVR) = × 1.2 per successful rescue of a living victim. - (SDVR) = × 1.2 per successful rescue of the dead victim if both living victims have already been successfully evacuated.

+b.
 Level two evacuation point:

 - (SLVR) = × 1.4 per successful rescue of a living victim. - (SDVR) = × 1.4 per successful rescue of the dead victim if both living victims have already been successfully evacuated. - 7.
 Only the victims placed by the robot at the appropriate evacuation point will be awarded multipliers. - 8.
-When a lack of progress occurs between checkpoints (or checkpoint and exit) containing an evacuation zone, each of the (SVR) obtained multipliers will be deducted (however multipliers will not be less than 1): - a.
-Level one evacuation point: (EZLP) = -0.025 x (number of lack of progresses in the evacuation zone) - b.
-Level two evacuation point: (EZLP) = $-0.05 \times$ (number of lack of progresses in the evacuation zone) - 9.
+When a lack of progress occurs between checkpoints (or a checkpoint and the goal) containing an evacuation zone, each of the (SVR) obtained multipliers will be deducted: - a.
+Level one evacuation point: (EZLP) = $-0.025 \times (number of lack of progresses in the area containing an evacuation zone)$ - b.
+Level two evacuation point: (EZLP) = $-0.05 \times (number of lack of progresses in the area containing an evacuation zone)$ - 9.
 Multipliers will never be lower than 1. - 10.
-An additional multiplier will be awarded for the rescue kit placed completely inside the green evacuation point, as such: - Level one evacuation point & Level one rescue kit: (RK) = × 1.1 - $\,\circ\,$ Level one evacuation point & Level two rescue kit: (RK) = $\times\,1.3$ - $\circ~$ Level two evacuation point & Level one rescue kit: (RK) = $\times~1.2$ - Level two evacuation point & Level two rescue kit: (RK) = × 1.6 - 11.
+An additional multiplier will be awarded for the rescue kit placed completely inside the green evacuation point, as such: - Level one evacuation point & Level one rescue kit: (RK) = × 1.1 - Level one evacuation point & Level two rescue kit: (RK) = × 1.3 - Level two evacuation point & Level one rescue kit: (RK) = × 1.2 - Level two evacuation point & Level two rescue kit: (RK) = × 1.6 - 11.
 The evacuation zone multiplier is, thus, combined as: